lilleman ba4503b4d1

 Workflow Trigger Does

-ci.yml push, any branch except main the full gate (bash ci.sh), then build + push the app image
+ci.yml push, any branch except main the full gate (bash ci.sh, a no-op on a docs-only branch), then build + push the app image

-release.yml push of a vX.Y.Z tag re-tag that commit's image as X.Y.Z, X.Y, X, latest; sync those tags to Docker Hub
+release.yml push of a vX.Y.Z tag, or manual check the tag against HOST_API_VERSION, re-tag that commit's image as X.Y.Z, X.Y, latest (plus X once major ≥ 1), sync those tags to Docker Hub; a second job publishes the Hub overview, and runs alone on a manual trigger

-mirror.yml push to main or any tag, or manual force-push main + tags to the GitHub mirror
+mirror.yml push to main or any tag, or manual force-push main + tags (pruning deleted ones) to the GitHub mirror

 registry-cleanup.yml nightly cron, or manual delete registry images that are neither release-tagged nor a branch head

-renovate.yml nightly cron, or manual open dependency-update PRs, automerge them once the gate is green, then cut one release tag for the run
+renovate.yml nightly cron, or manual open dependency-update PRs, automerge them once the gate is green, then cut a release tag for what merged

 main is not re-tested on push — its commits are meant to arrive already green from a gated branch, so the status check to gate a merge on is CI / full-gate (push).